Blendify/blender-manual/trunk/blender_docs/manual/physics/cloth/settings/collisions.rst

    but a close-up of a cape or blouse on a character should have this enabled.
 Quality
-   For higher self-collision quality just increase the *Quality* and more self collision layers can be solved.
+   For higher self-collision quality just increase the *Quality* and more self-collision layers can be solved.
    Just keep in mind that you need to have at least the same *Collision Quality* value as the *Quality* value.
 Distance